emuenu/cell_merge_game/README.md

 # Tic-Tac-Toe game powered by React and Boostrap

 This is Tic-Tac-Toe game with merged cells.
-A project with ckyps.
+A project with cykps.